How organisation scope works

 | Regular organisation | Local campaign ownership, local variables, local domain settings, and organisation-specific administration |

 Users can belong to one organisation or to several.
-What they can see depends on both their assignments and the organisation currently selected in Studio.
+What they can see depends on both their assignments and the organisation currently selected in OmniLab Studio.

 Common hierarchy patterns